zhibisora/zhibisora/README.md

 #### 📜 I'm Learning

 <!-- Learning starts -->
--   🔭 web front end ( ts + vue )
+-   🔭 web front end ( ts + vue + pnpm )
 -   🌱 game developing ( using cocos and unity.
 May learn ue5 in the future )
--   😄 I also learn other programing languages, such as golang, python and rust ( You may see them in my repositories : ) ).
+-   😄 I also learn other programing languages, such as python, dart and java.
+And I learned golang and rust a long time ago. ( You may see them in my repositories : ) ).
 <!-- Learning ends -->

 <img width="500" height="1">